 Interview with Peter O'Dowd on NPR's Here & Now....

 I am a reporter, editor and audio producer specializing in deeply reported stories.
-I am currently based in Phoenix.
-In my career, I’ve edited in both English and Spanish for The Associated Press, covered immigration and border issues for NPR shows and member stations, produced longform narrative podcast episodes for 70 Million and KALW’s Spiritual edge, and contributed online stories to the Guardian and Arizona Center for Investigative Reporting.
-I currently serve as an editor on a number of podcasts, including a forthcoming Spanish-language narrative podcast about music and identity.
+After covering Arizona and the borderlands for years, I relocated to Sacramento in Summer 2023 with my husband and toddler.
+I’ve edited in both English and Spanish for The Associated Press, covered immigration and border issues for NPR shows and member stations, produced and reported longform narrative podcast episodes, served as an editor for the Critical Frequency podcast Drilled and contributed stories to outlets that include the Guardian and Arizona Center for Investigative Reporting.

 DRIVING WHILE BROWN: Sheriff Joe Arpaio versus the Latino Resistance was published in April 2021 and is available for sale where you buy your books.